4 workforce strategies to boost your FQHC’s financial health

 Alternatively, these patients could be offered acupuncture or chiropractic services.
 Although these treatments are not substitutes for a pain management specialist, they can still effectively meet some of the same needs.
 And acupuncturists and chiropractors are typically more affordable and readily available for FQHCs.

-Of course there are limitations to clinical appropriateness in these cases, and a licensed clinician should always be the final judge as to if a different service is right for your patients.
-However, in the context of workforce shortages and high expenses, this strategy provides a viable solution for reducing personnel costs while still responding to community needs.
+Of course, there are limitations to clinical appropriateness in these cases, and a licensed clinician should always be the final judge as to whether a different service is right for your patients.
+However, in the context of FQHC labor shortages and high expenses, this strategy provides a viable solution for reducing personnel costs while still responding to community needs.

 3. Overseas providers